MiaKuntz/spatial_final_proj/README.md

 | Citations |  The number of times the article have been cited |
 | URL | The URL of the article  |

-Besides the `articles` data the project also makes use of a GeoJSON file containing polygons for all the worlds countries.
+In addtition to the `articles` data, the project also makes use of a GeoJSON file containing polygons for all the worlds countries.
 This file is essential for visualising the `articles` data, as the aim is to show the country of origin of all articles in an easy to view format.
 The file was pulled from the following GitHub repository:

 https://github.com/datasets/geo-countries